 Participation in a PBL group is an essential part of the ONL experience and most of the course activities take place within these groups.
-During ONL192 there will be 15 PBL groups with 7-8 members in each who will work asynchronously and synchronously during the course with support from a facilitator and a co-facilitator.
-Each PBL group have their own community for discussion and a Google drive folder for collaborative documents as well as an e-meeting room.
+Each iteration will have PBL groups with 7-8 members in each who will work asynchronously and synchronously during the course with support from a facilitator and a co-facilitator.
+Each PBL group has its own community for discussion and a Google drive folder for collaborative documents as well as an e-meeting room.
 Guidelines and templates to start up their work will be provided in each group.

 Below you can see an example structure for studies in a PBL group during a 2 week topic.

 PBL group facilitator and co-facilitator

 Each group has a facilitator from one of the organising institutions and a co-facilitator who has recently completed the course as a participant.
-The facilitator will be there to support individual participants and groups if and when needed.
+The facilitator will be there to support individual participants and groups.
 The facilitators might be more hands-on at the beginning to help you coordinate the initial activities so that you can get started.
 Progressively, the facilitators will step back and let individuals and groups decide when they need her/his help.
 If you need help, please let the facilitators know via the ONL community.
 To read more about their roles view Facilitation in ONL.

 FISh – a model for individual, pair and PBL group inquiry